corespring/heroku-helper/README.md

           ...
     ]

-To set the vars for an app call 'set-env-vars'
+To set the vars for all apps call the 'set-env-vars'

 ## System requirements
 * To interact with the Heroku REST Api, the helper uses the ~/.netrc file for authentication (as does the heroku toolbelt).